 When I first read the shocking news of his death, I immediately thought of two people.
 The fragile misfit from JA and my musical love, Rhett Miller.
 Like many pre-teens who don't fit the social norm, he was brutalized at school.
 Discovering David Bowie saved Rhett's tumultuous young life and inspired him to pursue a life in music.
 For that, I am forever grateful.

 Wading through the copious essays and reflections, Mr. Miller's was the one I waited for in earnest.
 His was worth the wait.
 Like many, Bowie was his "North Star".
 I won't sully his work with a feeble attempt to summarize.
-I'll let you read his eloquent, heartfelt thoughts for yourself here
+I'll let you read his eloquent, heartfelt thoughts for yourself here.

-not knowing his music would become as vital to his fans
+Rhett in his Bowie-shrined bedroom not knowing his music would become as vital to his fans as Bowie's was to him. |

 Knowing you are not alone in your struggles navigating through the heaviness of being in your most vulnerable years is a precious gift.
 Music is that gift.
 Music doesn't judge.
 Music connects us like family.
 Whether he realized it or not, David Bowie was the saving arm reaching into the quicksand of adolescence for multitudes of fans.